ChristopherLiew/chris-liew-technical-blog/big-data/backfilling-streams-in-kappa-architecture-at-netflix.md

 ## Background - Event Streaming

-Build data systems to power data analytics and ML algorithms.
-Real time Merched Impression (RMI) Flink App:
+Netflix's DEs / DPEs build data systems to power data analytics and ML algorithms such as their Real time Merchant Impression (RMI) Flink App.

+### RMI Pipeline

-- Join Impression events with Playback events in real-time to attributes plays to impressions to compute `Take Rate`.
+   Joins Impression events with Playback events in real-time to attributes plays to impressions to compute `Take Rate`.
-- Use Case:
-    1. Algo Training
-    2. AB Testing
-    3. etc.

-- Pipeline

   ![TakeRatePipeline](./images/kappa-backfill-netflix//event-stream-netflix.png)